Best Backup Software for Restoring to Dissimilar Hardware

 best backup software for restoring to dissimilar hardware - easeus recovery media builder

-3. O&O DiskImage 18
+3) O&O DiskImage 20

 best backup software for restoring to dissimilar hardware - diskimage recovery media builder

-With the M.I.R recovery functionality set aside, DiskImage 18 remains a solid disk imaging-based backup solution in its own right with many options for taking full system backups manually or on a schedule.
-DiskImage 18 includes the ability to apply strong AES 256-bit encryption to any backed-up data, options for saving images as VHD files (and mounting said VHD files within Windows) and also offering potentially unlimited historic file versioning in the process.
-Other features including the one-click disk imaging technology and support for migrating (cloning) existing systems to SSD drives also exists as does the option to also make file-level backups when applicable to do so.
+With the M.I.R recovery functionality set aside, DiskImage 20 remains a solid disk imaging-based backup solution in its own right with many options available for making full system backups manually or on an automated schedule.
+DiskImage 20 also includes the ability to apply strong AES 256-bit encryption, save disk images in VHD or VHDX formats (and mount said VHD or VHDX files within Windows) whilst also offering potentially unlimited historic file versioning as well.

-4. Macrium Reflect 8 Home
+4) Macrium Reflect X Home

 best backup software for restoring to dissimilar hardware - macrium recovery media builder